Tag Archives: communication

 A relaxed contact leads to smooth gaits

 For quality smooth gaits, it is important that we teach our naturally gaited horses how accept the bit, trust our hands, and relax their lower jaw.
 As riders, we need to ride with soft hands and follow the horse’s natural head motion.
-We also need to use a comfortable bit that doesn’t pinch.
+We also need to use a comfortable bit that doesn’t pinch within the mouth and wide enough not to pinch the corners of the mouth.

-Stopping the cue as the horse responds is just as important as the timing of the initial cue.
-Consistency in our communication with our horses is the key.
+Stopping the cue as the horse responds to our cue is just as important as the timing of the initial cue.
+Consistency in communication with our horse is the key.

 How to teach contact to the gaited horse